evandowning/nvmtrace/README.md

 Also I have gone through the trouble of documenting each source file as well as include instructions on how to modify it for your particular interests.

+This particular version handles submitting malware to a record-and-replay version of QEMU called PANDA (https://github.com/panda-re/panda).

 ## Requirements

 Debian 8 Linux (Jessie) and Java 7